Gunter baronets

-The Gunter Baronetcy, of Wetherby Grange in the Parish of Collingham in the West Riding of the County of York, was a title in the Baronetage of the United Kingdom.
-It was created on 18 April 1901 for the officer and Conservative politician Robert Gunter.
-The title became extinct on the death of the third Baronet in 1980.
+The Gunter baronetcy, of Wetherby Grange in the Parish of Collingham in the West Riding of the County of York, was a title in the Baronetage of the United Kingdom.
+It was created on 9 March 1901 for the army officer and Conservative politician Robert Gunter.
+The title became extinct on the death of the 3rd Baronet in 1980, who left no heir.